breyera/Portfolio-AB/README.md

 In order for people with different screen sizes to view the site, I added a mobile view CSS sheet for responsiveness.
 I also used flexbox and css grid to format the site, both for desktop and for mobile.

-As I learn JavaScript, I hope to update this site to make the mobile view easier - such as adding a hamburger menu for the navigation.
+As I continue learning, I hope to update this site and continue making improvements.

 ### Link